Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 What counts as eligible hospital cover?

-To avoid the MLS, your hospital cover must be from a registered Australian health insurer and have an excess no greater than $750 for singles or $1,500 for couples and families.
+To avoid the MLS, your hospital cover must be with a registered Australian health insurer and have an excess no greater than $750 for singles or $1,500 for couples and families.
 Extras-only cover does not count.

 The Australian Government Private Health Insurance Rebate